Skip to main content

 In order to qualify for the tax credit, you must apply for and obtain a Certificate of Eligibility through the New Mexico Energy, Minerals, and Natural Resources Department (EMNRD).
 While Palmetto does not have all the information required to file this application on customers’ behalf, we will ensure projects meet all the technical program requirements and issue a partially completed application to the customer of record once the system has been granted Permission To Operate (PTO).
 Customers must then complete and submit an application with all the required information online to the New Mexico Energy Conservation and Management Division (ECMD).

-The application, instructions, and submission portal can be found on the New Mexico EMNRD’s website below.
+The application and instructions can be found on the New Mexico EMNRD’s website below.

 Once you submit your application, the New Mexico ECMD will review the application.
 If approved, you will receive a Certificate of Eligibility via email that you must submit with your state income taxes for the tax year in which your system was turned on.
 You must obtain a Certificate of Eligibility to qualify for the tax credit.